EvanQuan/qvim/README.md

 and Z keys have anything to do with "undoing the last action"?
-Having semantically-valued commands like `dsb` to **D**elete **S**urrounding **B**rackets or `cit` to **C**hange **I**n **T**ag makes using hundreds of commands n Vim without needing to memorize them easier.
+Having semantically-valued commands like `dsb` to **D**elete **S**urrounding **B**rackets or `cit` to **C**hange **I**n **T**ag makes using hundreds of commands in Vim without needing to memorize them easier.

 **Why not use [Spacemacs](http://spacemacs.org/)/[Evil](https://github.com/emacs-evil/evil)/[Doom](https://github.com/hlissner/doom-emacs)?**